My Man (Tamar Braxton song): Background and release

 Tamar Braxton co-wrote "My Man" with Cory Rooney for her fifth studio album Bluebird of Happiness (2017).
-The song was produced by Bob Robinson Jr., who worked with Braxton on her eponymous debut album (2000).
+The song was produced by Bob Robinson, who worked with Braxton on her eponymous debut album in 2000.
 Braxton based "My Man" on her parents' marriage and their divorce following her father's infidelity.
 While developing the lyrics, she imagined her mother's perspective to convey her emotions "as a woman and not just as [a] mom".

 Additional inspiration came from one of Braxton's past relationships that caused her to question her self-worth.
 According to Braxton, the single was written and recorded quickly; she explained that it "just rolled out of me".
-She identified "My Man" as her most personal song, and said the single and overall album was "the first time you see an X-ray vision of Tamar and everything I've been through".
+She identified "My Man" as her most personal song and said the single and overall album was "the first time you see an X-ray vision of Tamar and everything I've been through".
+Braxton co-wrote every song on Bluebird of Happiness.

 Prior to the song's release, Braxton had played it for her father, whom she told that she had forgiven for his past affair.
 He was initially flattered that she wrote a song about him, although he did not pay attention to the lyrics.
-"My Man" premiered on an episode of the reality television series Braxton Family Values in late April 2017.
+"My Man" premiered in late April 2017 on Braxton Family Values, a reality television series about the five Braxton sisters (Toni, Traci, Towanda, Trina, and Tamar).
 In Entertainment Tonight, Latifah Muhammad said Braxton's frank discussion about her parents' divorce and her current relationship with them showed how the Braxton family include "some tough moments on camera for their reality show".

-Braxton released "My Man" on April 27, 2017 as the album's lead single for digital download and streaming.
+Braxton released "My Man" on April 27, 2017, as the album's lead single for digital download and streaming.
 The single was sent to urban radio stations on July 18, 2017.
 It was the only song on Bluebird of Happiness to be marked for explicit content.
 "My Man" was the first song from Braxton's independent record label, which she created in partnership with eOne Entertainment.
 She left Epic Records, which released three of her albums, to have more control over her career.
-When discussing this switch, Braxton said she was happy about not having to "sell people on things that I want to do".
+When discussing this decision, Braxton said she was happy about not having to "sell people on things that I want to do".
 For the release of "My Man", Braxton named her label Tamartian Land, a reference to her fans' nickname as "Tamartians".
 The name changed to Logan Land for Bluebird of Happiness as a reference to her son, Logan.